Pawel1894/invoice-manager/README.md

 # [Invoice Manager](https://invoices-manager-nine.vercel.app/)

 App for managing invoices with PWA made using T3 stack [deigned by Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl) with some additions.
+I'm using free sendgrid license.
+If login via email or sending pdf is not working it is probably due to sendgrid limit exceed which resets every 24hrs, sorry for inconvenience.

 ## Table of contents